Hop til indhold

 We fix the deposit interest rate on an ongoing basis based on the development on the financial markets and with regard to being able to honor our responsibilities towards our customers.

-According to Danish law, we are obligated to have enough assets set aside to provide security for all of our customers' guaranteed benefits on retirement.
+Under Danish law, we are required to set aside sufficient funds to ensure that all our customers receive their guaranteed minimum benefits on retirement.

 How much return have my savings generated?

-Where can I see how my savings are invested?
+Where can I see how my pension savings are invested?

 If you have a PFA Plus plan, you can see your investment profile at My PFA.
 Here, you can also switch to another profile.

-Typically, you can choose among four different investment profiles depending on your risk appetite.
-Read about the four investment profiles here
+Typically, you can choose among three different investment profiles depending on your risk appetite.
+Read about the three investment profiles here

 How do I change my address?

-As a rule, we automatically receive information about your address from the national registration office in Denmark, and therefor you do not need to contact us when you move.
+As a rule, we automatically receive information about your address from the Danish Civil Registration System, so you do not need to contact us when you move.

-If your address is unlisted, we do not receive information about your address, and you must therefore contact us if you move.
+If you have address protection, we do not receive information about your address, and you must therefore contact us if you move.

 If you live outside Denmark, you need to fill in a form in order for us to change your address.
 In this case, we kindly ask that you contact us to request the form.